Moving in day

 This gives you information on your home and tenancy, and the responsibilities of you and your landlord.

-If they do not give you the information after 28 days you can apply to to the First-tier Tribunal for Scotland (Housing and Property Chamber) and ask for a 'payment order'.
-If it's successful, the landlord will have to pay you up to 6 months' rent (depending on what they have not given you yet).
+If they do not give you the information after 28 days, you can apply to the First-tier Tribunal for Scotland (Housing and Property Chamber) and ask for a 'payment order'.
+If you’re successful, the landlord will have to pay you up to 6 months' rent.
+The amount you’ll get depends on what they have not given you yet.

 Checking the inventory